Ruth Richardson: Early parliamentary career

 The change in leadership was damaging for Richardson, as Bolger (and many of his allies) strongly disliked her.
 This dislike was due to three main factors: anger at McLay's "favouritism" towards her, dislike of her advocacy for radical free-market economic policies, and dislike of her personality (which many colleagues found "abrasive" and "condescending").
 When George Gair (elevated for his role in Bolger's rise to power) retired from the position of deputy leader, Richardson stepped forward for the position.
 Bolger, however, made it clear that he strongly opposed Richardson's candidacy, instead throwing his support behind Don McKinnon.
 McKinnon narrowly defeated Richardson by just one vote and became deputy leader.

 Bolger did, however, make Richardson the party's spokesperson on finance in recognition of her strong showing for the deputy leadership.
 This was an attempt to pacify Richardson and her supporters, rather than an expression of confidence in her – it was well known that Bolger himself preferred the more cautious Birch for the finance role.
 The move to defuse tension was only partially successful, and hostility between supporters of Bolger and supporters of Richardson remained.
 Many National politicians believed that Richardson sought to replace Bolger as leader, but even if Bolger was vulnerable, the two factions that opposed him (one led by Richardson and the other led by Winston Peters) were unwilling to cooperate.
 Bolger's leadership remained secure, and when his popularity rose, the window of opportunity was lost.

-When Richardson gave birth during a recess in the 1980s, she had a room in Parliament set aside for her to breastfeed in (although a creche was not established until the 1990s).
+Richardson gave birth during a recess in the 1980s, she had a room in Parliament set aside for her to breastfeed in (although a creche was not established until the 1990s).